What is a requirement, what interpretations are there and how should requirements be expressed?

 - and traceable

-Questions in dealing with requirements
+Questions in the context of requirements

 There are a number of questions when dealing with desired scopes of functions.
 You can find answers to some of the questions in our blog: